abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 21, 2018

+**Today's Progress**: Continued intermediate FCC algorithm challenges.

+**Thoughts:** Completed the challenge filtering an array of objects with another object.
+I struggled with the syntax on this one and had to dig through StackOverflow as well as look at the hints on FCC!

+**Link to work:** n/a

 ### Day 19: January 20, 2018

 **Today's Progress**: Continued intermediate FCC algorithm challenges.